sheredom/utf8.h/README.md

 - Add NULL pointer support.
 Should I NULL check the arguments to the API?
 - Add Doxygen (or similar) to the Unix man pages for string.h.
 - Investigate adding dst buffer sizes for utf8cpy and utf8cat to catch overwrites (as suggested by https://twitter.com/FlohOfWoe/status/618669237771608064)
+- Investigate adding a utf8canon which would turn 'bad' utf8 sequences (like ASCII values encoded in 4-byte utf8 codepoints) into their 'good' equivalents (as suggested by https://twitter.com/KmBenzie)

 ## License ##